jamescostian/vbrand/README.md

 `vbrand rm video.mp4` will remove the brand.
 If you'd like to change your brand, you should first remove the old brand from everything that was branded, then recompile with your new brand, and finally rebrand all of your previously branded files.

+Note that while adding a brand is absurdly quick (~3ms for a 62GiB file), removing is not (~300ms on the same 62GiB file)

 ## Testing

-`make test` will run all of the tests - they're all written up in [tests/run](tests/run), and they all work by taking the 1.4GB video - [here's the source](http://jell.yfish.us/).
+`make test` will run all of the tests - they're all written up in [tests/run](tests/run), and they all work on a [1.4GB video file](http://jell.yfish.us/) to ensure that `vbrand` is performant (although it is also tested for correctness).

 ## License